-Figure 5: Difference in the median time to availability for all medicines vs orphan medicines (2015 - -2018) - positive means orphan are slower than all medicines by number of days
+Figure 5: Difference in the median time to availability for all medicines vs orphan medicines (2016 - 2019) - positive means orphan are slower than all medicines by number of days

 Even within one country, patients can get access to some medicines almost immediately and wait years for others.
-For example, in Estonia the shortest delay was 21 days and the longest 1443 days, in Ireland the variance was 0 days to 1321 days, and in Austria 33 days vs.1383 days.
+For example, in Finland the shortest delay was 0 days and the longest 1676 days, in France the variance was 112 days to 1772 days, and in Spain 41 days to 1676 days.

 It is important to consider whether delays are getting longer or shorter over time.
 If we look across all innovative medicines, there is little evidence that delays are reducing - in fact the contrary.
-However, according to academic analysis, median times from marketing authorisation to first use of cancer medicines were shorter for medicines launched between 2010 and 2014 versus sample-wide (2000-2014).
 This is likely to become an even bigger concern as we consider the consequences of COVID-19.